Sgares: Career

 Things went pretty poorly until iBUYPOWER was banned in March 2015.
 This left Cloud9 as the best in North America.
 Cloud9 replaced Khan and Friesen with Ryan "fREAKAZOiD" Abadir and Tyler "Skadoodle" Latham.
-This was Gares' most famous lineup as in game leader and captain of Cloud9.
+This was Gares' most famous lineup as in-game leader and captain of Cloud9.
 With his strong ability to read the enemy and anti-strategize, he led his team to the ESL ESEA Pro League Season Finals, Faceit 2015 stage 2 and the Electronic Sports World Cup 2015.
 Cloud9 then won almost every event in North America, acquiring a huge fan base.
 The team's performances dropped off over the year until Gares left the team in November 2015, announcing that he would take a break.
 However, in January 2016 he returned to the game with his new team Echo Fox made up of A2z, Moe, Tck, and Ryx.
-In April the roster would improve by swapping A2z, Moe and Tck for Freakazoid, ShaZham and Roca.
-This team qualified for the 2 million dollar E-League on TBS.
-Later that year in October EchoFox showed a poor performance at ELeague Season 2 and got offered to leave the organization and pursue other offers.
-In December 2016 Gares signed with TSM but got kicked from the team just a week later over a players rights movement.
+In April the roster would improve by swapping A2z, Moe, and Tck for Freakazoid, ShaZham, and Roca.
+This team qualified for the 2 million dollars E-League on TBS.
+Later that year in October EchoFox showed poor performance at ELeague Season 2 and got offered to leave the organization and pursue other offers.

-However, in the beginning of 2017, Misfits would acquire Gares, ShaZham, Skyler "Relyks" Weaver, Russel "Twistzz" Dulken and Hunter "SicK" Mims.
-The team would play a lot of qualifiers and would play DreamHack Las Vegas where they didn't pass the group stage, and IBuypower Invitational 2017- Spring.
+In December 2016 Gares signed with TSM but was fired from the team just a week later over his support of an open letter against the Professional Esports Association.
+TSM's CS:GO roster ultimately disbanded in January 2017, with the organization citing its deteriorating relationship with its remaining players and the latter's desire to continue playing with Gares.
+A day after the split, Gares and the rest of the former TSM CS:GO roster were signed by Misfits Gaming.
+The team would play qualifiers, DreamHack Las Vegas, and IBuypower Invitational 2017- Spring.

 In April they swapped Twistzz and Relyks for AmaneK and Devoduvek, 2 players from France, chosen by Gares mainly because of stats in HLTV.
 The team saw a lot of improvement, finishing 10th in ESL Pro League Season 5, qualifying for the Eleague Boston Major in 2018 and finishing in the top 4 in ESL Pro League Season 6.